-Reconstructive surgery (continued) You pay High Option Standard Option Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury or for covered gender reassignment surgery • Reversal of gender reassignment surgery • Transgender surgical services (gender reassignment surgery), other than the surgeries listed as covered • Associated procedures performed as part of gender reassignment surgery aimed primarily at improving personal appearance to assist with improving culturally appropriate male or female appearance characteristics, such as cheek, chin or nose implants, skin resurfacing, trachea shave, and voice modification surgery Oral and maxillofacial surgery Oral surgical procedures, limited to: PPO: 15% of the Plan PPO: 20% of the Plan • Reduction of fractures of the jaws or facial bones allowance allowance • Surgical correction of cleft lip, cleft palate or severe functional malocclusion Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Removal of stones from salivary ducts between our allowance and the billed amount Excision of impacted teeth, bony cysts of the jaw, torus palatinus, leukoplakia or malignancies onica amount onica amount Excision of cysts and incision of abscesses not involving the teeth • Other surgical procedures that do not involve the teeth or their supporting structures • Freeing of muscle attachments Not covered: All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)
+Reconstructive surgery (continued) You pay High Option Standard Option Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury or for covered gender reassignment surgery • Reversal of gender reassignment surgery • Transgender surgical services (gender reassignment surgery), other than the surgeries listed as covered • Associated procedures performed as part of gender reassignment surgery aimed primarily at improving personal appearance to assist with improving culturally appropriate male or female appearance characteristics, such as cheek, chin or nose implants, skin resurfacing, trachea shave, and voice modification surgery Oral and maxillofacial surgery Oral surgical procedures, limited to: PPO: 15% of the Plan PPO: 20% of the Plan allowance • Reduction of fractures of the jaws or facial bones allowance • Surgical correction of cleft lip, cleft palate or severe functional malocclusion Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Removal of stones from salivary ducts between our allowance and the billed amount Excision of impacted teeth, bony cysts of the jaw, torus palatinus, leukoplakia or malignancies onica amount onica amount Excision of cysts and incision of abscesses not involving the teeth • Other surgical procedures that do not involve the teeth or their supporting structures • Freeing of muscle attachments Not covered: All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

+Organ/tissue transplants You pay

-Ougan Higgs a transmission to You pay Organ/tissue transplants High Option Standard Option These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
-See Other services under You need prior Plan approval for certain services on page 18.
-Solid organ transplants are limited to: Cornea Heart Heart/lung Intestinal transplants Small intestine with the liver Small intestine with multiple organs, such as the liver, stomach and pancreas Kidney Kidney/pancreas Liver Lung: single/bilateral/lobar Pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures. • Autologous tandem transplants for: - AL Amyloidosis - Multiple myeloma (de novo and treated) - Recurrent germ cell tumors (including testicular cancer) PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant
+High Option Standard Option

+These solid organ transplants are subject to medical necessity and experimental/investigational review by the Plan.
+See Other services under You need prior Plan PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance

+approval for certain services on page 17.
+Solid organ transplants are limited to: Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference

+Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant between our allowance and the billed amount and all charges after the Plan pays \$100,000 per transplant

+• Cornea per transplant per transplant

+• Heart

+• Heart/lung

+• Intestinal transplants

+Isolated small intestine

+Small intestine with the liver

+Small intestine with multiple organs, such as the liver, stomach and pancreas

+• Kidney

+• Kidney/pancreas

+• Liver

+• Lung: single/bilateral/lobar

+• Pancreas

+These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
+Refer to Other services in Section 3 PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance

+for prior authorization procedures.
+Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan

+Autologous tandem transplants for: allowance and any difference between our allowance and the allowance and any difference between our allowance and the

+- AL Amyloidosis billed amount and all charges billed amount and all charges

+Multiple myeloma (de novo and treated) after the Plan pays \$100,000 after the Plan pays \$100,000

+Recurrent germ cell tumors (including testicular cancer) per transplant per transplant